SanaRinomi/BasicCord/README.md

 This project uses FrameCord.
 It extends FrameCord's client to make it easier for beginners and simple projects.

+Use `npm i -s basiccord` in your project to get started!

 # Creating a Bot

 To get started with BasicCord is very simple!
 Just follow the example to setup your client: